-The Indian economy clocked a 4.1% CAGR (compound annual growth rate) between fiscals 2018 and 2023, supported by benign crude oil prices, soft interest rates and narrower current-account deficit.

-The government's key reforms and initiatives, such as the implementation of the Goods and Services Tax (GST), Insolvency and Bankruptcy Code, Make in India and financial inclusion initiatives, and gradual opening up of sectors such as retail, e-commerce, defence, railways, and insurance to foreign direct investment (FDI) helped.
+The Indian economy logged 4.1% CAGR between fiscals 2018 and 2023.
+This was a sharp deceleration from a robust 6.6% CAGR between fiscals 2017 and 2019, which was driven by rising consumer aspiration, rapid urbanisation, the government's focus on infrastructure investment and growth of the domestic manufacturing sector.
+Economic growth was supported by benign crude oil prices, soft interest rates and low current account deficit.
+The Indian government also undertook key reforms and initiatives, such as implementation of the Goods and Services Tax (GST) and Insolvency and Bankruptcy Code, Make in India and financial inclusion initiatives, and gradual opening of sectors such as retail, e-commerce, defence, railways, and insurance for foreign direct investments (FDIs).